scratch-ed/blink/readme.md

 This is a monorepo for the Blink debugger for Scratch.

 The Scratch project consists of [a bunch of different subprojects](https://github.com/scratchfoundation/scratch-gui/wiki/Getting-Started#repos), each with their own repository.
-Our debugger needs one additional package and a fork of two Scratch packages:
+Blink needs one additional package and a fork of two Scratch packages:

 - The [judge](https://github.com/scratch4d/itch/tree/debugger)
 - The [VM](https://github.com/scratch4d/scratch-vm/tree/debugger)